Winkado/WinkaWare-v2/README.md

 # WinkaWare v2
 Roblox Serial Killer
 ---------------------
-Roblox script collection for the WinkaWare hub
+Roblox script collection for the WinkaWare hub →

-Script will soon be public, currently in dev.
+SCRIPT OFFICIALLY PUBLIC, v2.4 (Public Beta)

 I don't own any of these scripts